Did you know that cats have the largest repertoire of sounds of any carnivore?

 Kittens purr when cared for by the mother and out of satisfaction.

-A mother cat purrs to reassure kittens, an invitation to greet and care, often while washing another cat, but also a signal not to be a threat to others.
+A mother cat purrs to reassure kittens, an invitation to greet and care, often during the washing of another cat, but also a signal not to be a threat to others.

-However, a cat sometimes purrs in anxiety situations as well.
+However, a cat sometimes also purrs in situations of fear.

-For example, when an old cat starts purring constantly, it can also mean that it is in pain, even at the end of its life.
+When e.g. an old cat continuously purrs, it can also mean that it is in pain, even at the end of its life.
 After all, a cat will always try to hide pain as best it can.

-Purring has a great healing effect not only on the cat itself but also on humans when a cat lies on your lap.
+Purring not only has a great healing effect on the cat itself but also on humans when a cat lies on the lap.

-Therefore, cats are often used in rest and care homes to entertain the elderly, but also e.g. to reassure and calm demented people.
+For this reason, cats are often used in rest and care homes to entertain the elderly, but also e.g. to reassure and calm dementia sufferers.

 Studies even show that the purring sound can reduce stress and lower blood pressure in humans.

-A study shows that cat owners are 40% less likely to have heart attacks than people without cats.
+One study shows that cat owners are 40% less likely to suffer heart attacks than people without cats.

 Large carnivores including lions purr only on exhalation, small cats purr on both inhalation and exhalation.